gridxdev/BlueGrid/README.md

 Select Sort.
 Sort again to reverse sorting

 ### 2.2 Pages:
+#### 2.2.1 Open a page
+1. Select the page you want to open.
+2. Double-click the page or right-click to open context menu and choose Open.

+#### 2.2.2 Open with
+BlueGrid allows users to open a page with different applications.
+1. Select the page you want to open with a different application.
+2. Right-click to open context menu and choose Open With.
+3. In the Open With dialog, select the desired application from the list or browse to find a specific application.
+4. Click OK to open the page with the selected application.

+#### 2.2.3 Open version
+1. Select the page you want to open a specific version of.
+2. Right-click to open context menu and choose Open Version.
+3. In the Open Version dialog, select the desired version from the list.
+4. Click OK to open the selected version of the page.

-#### 2.2.1 Import PDF Pages to a Folder
+#### 2.2.4 Add PDF pages to a folder
 BlueGrid allows users to import PDF pages directly into a selected folder.
-You can perform this action using either the Page menu or drag-and-drop.
+You can perform this action using either the Page menu or drag-and-drop feature.
 There are two methods:
 Method 1: Using the Page Menu
 1. Select the folder you want to import PDF pages into.